How do I choose a therapist?

 Location(s)

-The location of private therapy can vary depending on area.
-Prior to the COVID-19 pandemic, private therapy was usually conducted in person (face to face) in the same location and room each week.
+The location of therapy sessions can vary depending on area.
+Prior to the COVID-19 pandemic, almost all therapy sessions were conducted in person (face to face) in the same location and room each week.
 This means, that you would need to be sure that your therapist was local.

 Since, the COVID-19 pandemic, things have changed.
-This means that private therapists have continued to offer in person sessions, but many therapists offer remote sessions (usually by video – through zoom or teams).
-Research has found that working remotely has been helpful for both therapists and clients as it has become more accessible, meaning that there is no travel involved and it’s just as effective as being seen in person.
+This means that therapists have continued to offer in person sessions, but many therapists offer online sessions (usually by video).
+Research has found that online therapy sessions has been helpful in making therapy sessions more accessible, meaning that there is no travel involved and it’s just as effective as being seen in person.

 Getting in touch